Lovor01/interpolateCSS/README.md

 # interpolateCSS - a solution for fluid web design
-This library does not use dependencies (like jQuery).
+This library does not use dependencies.

 ## Compatibility
 Modern browsers (Chrome, Firefox, Edge...).
 Some functionality (observers) will not work on Internet Explorer, library is not tested on it.
 It may work in a limited amount in IE10+.